 Probate is the set of rules and procedures which govern the transfer of a deceased person’s assets when those assets are not otherwise “spoken for.”
 There are a number of ways assets can pass outside the probate process including joint tenancy, living trust, and various beneficiary designations.
 Probate is for those assets “that have no other way to go.”
 An experienced probate lawyer can give you detailed advice on the many procedures and alternatives available.

 The average cost of probate in Indiana is 2 to 4% of the estate.
-One factor in determining cost is whether you ask for supervised or unsupervised administration.
-Supervised administration tends to be more expensive because the procedure is more cumbersome and time consuming.
+One factor in determining the cost is whether you ask for supervised or unsupervised administration.
+Supervised administration tends to be more expensive because the procedure is more cumbersome and time-consuming.
 Our office is committed to helping you find guidance in these matters.

 Probate Process Timeline

 In most cases, the entire administration of an estate will not take longer than one year, and it can be shorter.
 With the right guidance, probate can be handled faster and with less expense.

 Our Probate Services

 Our knowledgeable estate planning attorneys at Slater Law Office want to help you understand the estate probate process and minimize the worry and expense of an already difficult time.
 We charge reasonable fees and we work efficiently to see probate matters through in a timely manner.